verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: no_clocker -module "<modulename>" [-function "<funcname>"] -var "<signame>"

-   Indicate the signal is used as clock or not.
-This information is used by Verilator to mark the signal as clocker and propagate the clocker attribute automatically to derived signals.
+   Indicates that the signal is used as clock or not.
+This information is used by Verilator to mark the signal and any derrived signals as clocker.
 See :vlopt:`--clk`.

    Same as :option:`/*verilator&32;clocker*/` metacomment.